 The answers to these questions then determine how easy or hard it will be to maintain high water quality for your Goldfish.

 Using some simple examples, we can get an idea of how much work will be required for a number of different setups.
-In these examples the fish will be three inch (body length) Comets and the aquarium is not planted:
+In these examples the fish will be three inch (75mm) body length Comets and the 15 US gallon (60 liter) aquarium is not planted:

 15 gallon aquarium, 2 three inch fish, complete water change weekly

 15 gallon aquarium, 2 three inch fish, filter, complete water change fortnightly

 15 gallon aquarium, 4 three inch fish, complete water change twice weekly

 15 gallon aquarium, 4 three inch fish, filter, complete water change weekly

 So, the answer to the question “how much room do Goldfish need?” is…depends on the setup.